Scrummers-Studios/CanklesToAnkles/docs/Project_report.md

   <img src="/docs/imgs/Obstacles_1.png"/>
   <img src="/docs/imgs/Obstacles_1_2.png" />
 </p>

-*This sequence of obstacles plays on this aspect by forcing the player to Roll to dodge a series of pick-ups to then break the pattern by encountering positive pickups which if dodged leads to taking damage.*
+*This sequence of obstacles plays on this aspect by forcing the player to Roll to dodge a series of pick-ups to then break the pattern by encountering positive pickups which if dodged leads to taking damage*

 <p align="center">
   <img src="/docs/imgs/Obstacles_seg_2.png" />
 </p>

-*In this segment the player is challenged on his/hers precision and timing to be able to jump at the right time to stay on top of the rocks avoiding negative pick-ups and staying in frame. *
+*In this segment the player is challenged on his/hers precision and timing to be able to jump at the right time to stay on top of the rocks avoiding negative pick-ups and staying in frame*

 ### Characters
 “Cankles to Ankles” is a game which takes players on a journey of a man trying to transform his physique from a heavy build to a leaner build.
 The game consists of a total of four playable levels where one can see a gradual size decrease for each level.
 The process to start creating the characters, two pre-made characters were chosen.
 The skinny character remained the same, while for the heavier character, 3 versions were made.